avilledieu/Avian-hypoblast-study/Staining-signal-backtracking/ReadMe.md

 ## Step1: For each embryo, align the staining images with the last frame of the timelapse movie
 -	**Tool**:  Fiji
 -	**Input data**: Last frame (corresponding to 8h) of the timelapse movie (`Staining-signal-backtracking/Example/8h_1/Live/MAX.tif`), images of the staining (`Staining-signal-backtracking/Example/8h_1/NODAL_dorsal.tif` and `NODAL_ventral.tif`).
+> Due to storage space limitations, `MAX.tif` is provided in a version with a 4x reduction in quality.
 -	**Output**: Staining images aligned with the last frame of the timelapse movie.
 -	**Instructions**: **(1) Flip horizontally the hypoblast view of the staining**: Hypoblast view is reversed as compared with epiblast timelapse movie view.
 Use `Image→Transform→Flip Horizontally` to correct for the orientation of the hypoblast staining image. **(2) Rescaling**: Using 2 recognizable landmarks, measure a representative length of the embryo in the last frame of the timelapse and in the staining (make sure `Pixel size` is set to 1 in `Image→Properties`).
 Calculate the ratio between the two values and use this ratio as a parameter in `Image→Scale`, to rescale the staining image to the size of the timelapse movie. **(3) Rotation and translation**: using recognizable landmarks, calculate the tilt of the staining image as regards the tilt of the last frame of the timelapse movie, and correct for it using `Image→Transform→Rotate`.
 Similarly, calculate the translation to apply to align the staining image with the last frame of the timelapse movie using `Image→Transform→Translate`. **(4) Saving**: Save the aligned staining image by overwriting the previous unaligned images.